jssonx/mstdn-nlp/writeup.md

 To incorporate these systems, consider these steps:

-1. **Data Collection**: Set up a real-time data ingestion system like Apache Kafka to collect and store incoming data.

-2. **Stream Processing**: Use a stream processing system like Apache Flink, Kafka Streams, or Apache Storm to process and analyze data in real-time.

-3. **Result Storage**: Store the processed results in a fast, scalable storage system like Apache Cassandra, Amazon DynamoDB, or Google Cloud Datastore.
+1. **Result Storage**: Store the processed results in a fast, scalable storage system like Apache Cassandra, Amazon DynamoDB, or Google Cloud Datastore.

-4. **API Development**: Create a REST API that can query the storage system and return the results quickly to clients.
+2. **API Development**: Create a REST API that can query the storage system and return the results quickly to clients.

 By implementing this architecture, you can leverage the strengths of real-time processing systems to improve REST response times and handle online processing tasks more efficiently.